diku-dk/futhark-book/random-sampling.rst

-For estimating the value of :math:`\pi`, we will need a two-dimensional Sobol sequence, thus we apply the `Sobol` higher-order module to the direction vector module that works for upto 50 dimensions and a module specifying a dimensionality of two:
+For estimating the value of :math:`\pi`, we will need a two-dimensional Sobol sequence, thus we apply the `Sobol` higher-order module to the direction vector module that works for up-to 50 dimensions and a module specifying a dimensionality of two:

 .. literalinclude:: src/pi.fut